 Juicing vs. Blending

 On a final note, you might be deciding between a juicer and a blender, and wondering which one is right for you.
 There's a lot of debate in the juicing and blending world, with juicers extolling the virtues of their high vitamin counts and blending devotees happier to have the added fiber.
 Juicers extract the liquid and soluble fiber from your fruits and vegetables, leaving the insoluble fiber (or pulp) behind.
 Blenders puree everything, keeping the pulp inside the drink.
 In an ideal world, you may own both, as some days a smoothie hits the spot and others a green juice is what you want, but if you're outfitting your first kitchen and deciding between the two, we'd recommend getting a blender first, as they have a wider range of uses beyond making drinks.
 If you never see yourself making soups and homemade hummus, and want drinks that pack the biggest nutritional punch, then go for a juicer.
-(You can juice a whole head of kale, four carrots, and a beet, and have a tasty drink, but if you put all that in a blender it'll taste like "liquid compost," according to one of our testers.)
-Either way, you'll be doing something good for your health.
+(You can juice a whole head of kale, four carrots, and a beet and have a tasty drink, but if you put all that in a blender it'll taste like "liquid compost," according to one of our testers.)
+There are also blender and juicer combos that allow you to do both — although like most multi-use appliances, these hybrids aren't 100% perfect at either job.
+But no matter what you choose, you'll be doing something good for your health.